moj-analytical-services/OPG/README_DEPUTYSHIP.md

 Essentially all what is happening here is working out this, how many deputyships there are here as a ratio or percentage of rate compared to the number of non LPA holders and this is information that's used in the controlled assumptions so this is when we're looking at these charts this is where that information is coming from it's over what that does is then generates a forecast for the number of new deputyships per 100,000 of the population without an LPA so if you if you generate that as a rate then you could then apply that for the LPA so create forecasts the size of population without an LPA.
 We have got rate and population to be multiplied with each other and to estimate the number of new deputyships.
 If there are estimsting there are 4 new deputyships in 2030, 100 thousand of polulation without LPA and we can work out how many new deputyships we expecting in 2030 and how many left without LPA?

 In fact, for childern up to age 18 is more a nive extracolation of this figures and not worth doing much more coplicated work on that, as the number are very small. and so it is a simple exponential smoothing forecasting.

+## Data Sources
+The new deputyship data is now being recorded in Sirius.
+Previously, the deputyship “orders” had been recorded in the Sirius data that we received but this no longer seems to be the case, and what was recorded was not the level of detail previously available from CASREC (the database that previously captured deputyship data).

+For the previous data, please look at a file called “order1” derived from CASREC to give you an indication of the data fields actually required.

+We would need to find useful information like when the order was made whether, it's still active or not and we could work out the age of a **P: Protective People**.

+The data should enables us to work out what the size of the active caseload is but also to work out the termination rate, how quickly people flow off the active caseload, so this whole issue with mortality rates.
+The termination refer to those records whether somebody dies or just leaves but the order is just not renewed.
+Thus, we would need to bounce calculator as well and that was very age dependent, generally the younger somebody is that termination rate is going to be lower.

 ## Deputyship Meta-data for the lagacy order data: